Stacy Kranitz

-Stacy Kranitz (born 1976) is an American photographer who works in the documentary tradition, currently living in the Appalachian Mountains of eastern Tennessee.
+Stacy Kranitz (born 7 March 1976) is an American photographer who works in the documentary tradition and lives in the Appalachian Mountains of eastern Tennessee.
+She has made long-term personal projects about the Appalachian region and worked as an assignment photographer for magazines and newspapers.
+Kranitz's work is held in the collections of the Museum of Fine Arts, Houston and Harvard Art Museums, and she was a recipient of the 2025 Pulitzer Prize for Public Service for her photojournalism work for ProPublica.

-Life and work
+Early life and education

-Kranitz was born in Kentucky.
+Kranitz was born in Frankfort, Kentucky, USA.
 She earned a BA at New York University Gallatin School of Individualized Study and a MA at the University of California, Irvine.

+Career

 Since studying she has worked as an assignment photographer for magazines and newspapers such as National Geographic, Vanity Fair and The Atlantic.